nzmpi/proxyBase/README.md

 # Proxy Base Minimal

-The same contract, but without `view` functions.
+The same contracts, but without `view` functions.

 To get the admin/implementation address or scheduled structs read it directly from the storage, e.g. https://docs.ethers.org/v6/api/providers/#Provider-getStorage